-By now, you’ve probably realized they are somewhat unusual dogs.
-And one of the most unusual traits about the Chinese Crested is their love of heights.
+By now, you’ve probably realized they’re somewhat unusual dogs.
+For instance, one of the most unusual traits about the Chinese Crested is their love of heights.
 In a way they’re like cats and have often been described as feline dogs.

-A Chinese Crested is a true toy dog that loves to play with people.
-They’ll do tricks, come cuddle and anything else to grab your attention.
-If you spend time with your Crestie, they’ll absolutely love you for it.
+A Chinese Crested is a true toy dog that loves nothing more than to play.
+They’ll do tricks, cuddle, obedience training and anything else to grab your attention.
+Like a good velcro-dog, your Crestie will never leave your side.

-If you’re in a household with cats or other dogs, they’ll get along just fine.
+If you’re in a household that houses cats or other dogs, they’ll get along just fine.
 They are not territorial nor aggressive dogs.
 Rather, Chinese Cresteds are sensible dogs and can make friends with just about anyone, including strangers!

 Highlights: Agile, Loyal, Dynamic.

-One of the rarest Mexican dog breeds is the Calupoh dog, also known as the Mexican Wolfdog.
-These unique hybrid dogs were developed in the 1990’s through the crossbreeding of wolfs with various breeds of dog.
+As one of the rarest Mexican dog breeds, the Calupoh dog is also known as the Mexican Wolfdog.
+These unique hybrid dogs were developed in the 1990’s by the crossbreeding of wild wolves with various dog breeds.

-Though they were directly derived from wolves, they served many jobs and roles for humans.
-They’ve been used as sheepdogs, cattle dogs and even companion dogs in Mexico.
+Though they were directly derived from wolves, they served many jobs and roles in society.
+For example, Calupohs have been used as sheepdogs, cattle dogs and even companion dogs in Mexico.
 Still, they’re most useful as guard dogs given their territorial instincts.

-They have elongated legs to help them reach amazing speeds once in full stride.
+They have elongated legs that help them reach amazing speeds once in full stride.
 Their lean and muscular frame gives them agility that can match that of a German Shepherd’s.
-In addition, a strong head, neck and skull make them powerful dogs by nature.
+In addition, a strong head, neck and skull make them overall powerful dogs.

-Unfortunately, little information has been published about these wolf-like dog breeds.
-But even with the lack of info, they’re fascinating and one of the most interesting dog breeds to come out of Mexico.
+Unfortunately, there isn’t much information that has been published about these wolf-like dog breeds.
+But even with the lack of info, they’re fascinating and easily one of the most interesting dog breeds to come out of Mexico.

 - The Mexicans have been crossbreeding dogs and gray wolves since the 16th century.
 They decided to start the Calupoh genetic project because of a “cultural rescue.”